 The implication is that organisations need to be able to create, protect, manage and eventually retire datasets, and do so based on the privacy risk inherent to the user’s context (who and where the users are) and what the user is doing (what the most valuable parts of the data are to them).

 Provisioning datasets by use case with protections based on the specifics of that context allows for a better privacy/utility trade off.

 5. Dealing with privacy is a continuous journey

 Privacy requirements, compliance programmes, and best practices will continue to evolve.
 Similarly, many promising PETs are still emerging.
 To respond to the ‘new risks [that] will continue to emerge as technology advances’ the committee suggests that organisations ‘develop and maintain expertise in advanced technology’.

 Building partnerships with vendors that are shaping the future of PETs is key.
 The stakes and potential returns for privacy are higher than for usual IT partnerships.
 Regulators have powers to enforce major penalties on organisations that break the rules.
 Conversely, organisations that are able to unlock the most value from their sensitive data will see a transformative effect on their bottom line.
 Organisations should therefore actively seek to form partnerships with innovative vendors who have a proven track record of commercialising privacy technologies.

-When selecting a privacy vendor to partner with, organisations should ensure that vendor takes a view of privacy which is context- and risk-centric.
+When selecting a privacy vendor to partner with, organizations should ensure that vendor takes a view of privacy which is context- and risk-centric.
 Data lineage, transparency, consistency and enterprise integration should be embedded at the core of the vendor’s technology and product roadmap.
-Finally, organisations should partner with a privacy vendor that can help them shape their own future.
+Finally, organizations should partner with a privacy vendor that can help them shape their own future.